Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

 1. Follow the procedure to [access your PostgreSQL® database from a One-Off container]({% post_url databases/postgresql/2000-01-01-accessing %}#using-a-one-off)
-2. From the One-Off command line, download and install the Scalingo Command Line Tool to complete the One-Off setup:
+2. From the One-Off command line, download and install the Scalingo command line tool to complete the One-Off setup:
    ```bash
    install-scalingo-cli
    ```